HKUSTDial/Vega-Zero/README.md

 Thus, it is much easier to use Vega-Zero to train a sequence-to-sequence model for generating a sequence output.
 Vega-Zero can be used to support some learning tasks, e.g., translating a natural language query to visualization.
+Please refer to our [paper](https://github.com/Thanksyy/Vega-Zero/blob/main/ncNet-VIS21.pdf) at IEEE VIS 2021 for more details.

 ## Definition